vield/continuous-control-with-deep-rl/README.md

 ## Future work

-- Add batch normalization
+- Add *batch normalization*
+- *Prioritized experience replay*.
+Especially with big buffer sizes, it appears like we're learning slower as we're training on all sorts of stupid moves the initial network was performing. :)
-- Try a different environment
+- Try a different environment (probably another OpenAI gym type thing)
 - If feeling adventurous, try a low-dimensional pixel environment

 ## Links